 The REST device also assists in this regard.
 When a participants have been lying in bed awake for too long, the device will encourage them to get up and find another activity until they’re ready to try sleeping again.

 Since you’ve introduced me to my [schedule], I’m starting to see a difference.

 While some prescription sleep aids are effective in the short-term, they can lead to long-term physical and psychological dependency.
 When Maggie couldn’t sleep, she’d take trazodone, a serotonin modulator.

-The risks and drawbacks of relying on prescription sleep aids include:
+Potential risks and drawbacks of relying on prescription sleep aids include: